box/box-python-sdk/README.md

 </p>

 # Migration to v10
-The `sdk-gen` branch contains the v10 version of our Box Python SDK, which represents the current major version of our `box-python-sdk-gen` package.
-This is intended primarily for developers migrating from the [generated SDK](https://github.com/box/box-python-sdk-gen) to v10 version of our generated SDKs.
+The `sdk-gen` branch contains the generated code for the `v10` version of the Box Python SDK.
+This is intended primarily for developers migrating from [Box Python SDK(generated)](https://github.com/box/box-python-sdk-gen) to the v10 version.
-As part of our upcoming major release, we will be introducing a combined SDK that consolidates the previously separate generated SDK into one unified SDK package.
+As part of our upcoming major release, we will be introducing a combined SDK that consolidates the previously separate generated SDK into one unified SDK package for improved usability and maintenance.

-You can find the migration guide [here](https://github.com/box/box-python-sdk/blob/sdk-gen/migration-guides/from-box-python-sdk-gen-v1-to-box-python-sdk-v10.md) for transitioning from Box Python SDK Gen to v10.
+You can find the migration guide [here](https://github.com/box/box-python-sdk/blob/sdk-gen/migration-guides/from-box-python-sdk-gen-v1-to-box-python-sdk-v10.md) for transitioning from Box Python SDK Gen v1 to Box Python SDK v10.
 If you have any questions, please create an issue in the new repository or reach out to [Box Developer Support](https://developer.box.com/support/).

 # Box Python SDK